mattcam3r0n/precision/notes.md

 * what would this do to obliques?  would it work the same?

 TODO
+* Delete Track not working
+* Add member color legend to charts
+* allow admin to make music public
+* filter nammb music... how to identify?
+    * assume public is nammb collection?
+* add tab to ChooseMusic dialog, for NAMMB collection
 * Maneuvers and Paths should overwrite everything from first turn on?
     * followers need to keep doing what they're doing until they reach leader
-* allow admin to make music public
-* filter nammb music... how to identify?
 * see John's Keep list
   * Path tool not working after left/right face? -- seems to be fixed
 * multiple montgomery files